eid-privacy/eid-privacy.github.io/_posts/2025-09-17-taxonomy-of-digital-identity-systems.markdown

 This is a first step towards a systematic approach to comparing digital identity systems.

-You can find the current version of the taxonomy [here](http://perdu.com).
+You can download it here: [taxonomy-eid-paper.pdf](https://github.com/eid-privacy/sok-eid/releases/download/v0.1.2/taxonomy-eid-paper.pdf).

-If you prefer to build it yourself, find the [Github repository here](https://github.com/eid-privacy/sok-eid)
+If you prefer to build it yourself, use the github repository [github.com/eid-privacy/sok-eid](https://github.com/eid-privacy/sok-eid)